 The Role of Mentorship in Cat Training

-Experienced cats can guide younger ones.
-A mentor cat shows hunting techniques.
-Watching a seasoned mouser helps young cats learn.
+Experienced cats can guide younger ones: a mentor cat demonstrates hunting techniques, and watching a seasoned mouser helps young cats learn through observation.

-Female cats often excel at teaching these skills.
-They naturally guide their kittens in hunting.
+Female cats often excel at teaching these skills, naturally guiding their kittens through hunting behaviors.

 If you have a skilled mouser, let the young cat observe.
 This mentorship is crucial for developing hunting instincts.